astronomer/docs/astro/connect-azure.md

 Use this document to learn how you can grant an Astro cluster and its Deployments access to your external Azure resources.

-Publicly accessible endpoints allow you to quickly connect your Astro clusters or Deployments to Azure through an Airflow connection.
+Publicly accessible endpoints allow you to quickly connect your Astro clusters or Deployments to Azure through an Apache Airflow® connection.
 If your cloud restricts IP addresses, you can add the external IPs of your Deployment or cluster to an Azure resource's allowlist.

 If you have stricter security requirements, you can [create a private connection](#create-a-private-connection-between-astro-and-azure) to Azure in a few different ways.